Skip to main content

 Senior Director of Interpretation

-Expertise: The Evolution of History Interpretation at Mount Vernon, George Washington
+Expertise: The Evolution of Historical Interpretation at Mount Vernon, George Washington’s Life and Military Career, Washington as an Innovative Farmer, and the History of Enslavement at Mount Vernon

 Rebecca Baird